 Each week I meet with a group of job seekers to help with accountability, positivity, and motivation in the job search.
 In just a few short weeks we’ve seen a ton of breakthroughs and progress but one lesson has proven invaluable for the entire group: rethinking the way we network.
 When we started meeting, you could hear the group sigh in disappointment at the suggestion of increased “networking.”
 Networking, in the traditional sense, is a drag; nametags, elevator pitches, awkward wallflower moments… It doesn’t exactly jump to the top of your priority list, right?
 Networking is important but it doesn’t have to be a total bummer.

-An Incredibly Easy Way to Transform Networking Anxiety
+An Incredibly Easy Way to Transform Your Mindset and Eliminate Networking Anxiety

 I knew that the accountability group had to change their thinking in order to feel invigorated about networking so I shared one of my favorite quotes by Dr. Wayne Dyer: